Kepler Capital Markets Analysts Give Duerr (ETR:DUE) a €25.00 Price Target

-Kepler Capital Markets set a €25.00 ($29.07) price target on Duerr (ETR:DUE) in a research note released on Friday morning, Borsen Zeitung reports.
+Kepler Capital Markets set a €25.00 ($29.07) price target on Duerr (ETR:DUE) in a research report sent to investors on Thursday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Dürr Aktiengesellschaft, together with its subsidiaries, operates as a mechanical and plant engineering company worldwide.
 The company's Paint and Final Assembly Systems segment plans, builds, and upgrades turnkey paint shops and final assembly lines for the automotive industry; and supplies products and processes for various process stages in paint shop technology.